hansrune/BallValveController/README.md

     - ESPHome to Domoticz via MQTT and auto discovery
     - ... and as the hardware supports using both Arduino and ESP-IF development kits, almost any other firmware can be created.
 - **Seed Studio XIAO ESP32C3**
-    - This device is well shielded and comes with an externam IPX antenna connector
+    - This device is shielded and comes with an external IPX antenna connector
     - FCC and CE regulations approved

 ## Setup and mounting